craftingcity/The-Known-World/Prenotes Oct 01 24.md

 	F. 7, 11, 22, 33
 4 - Rowan

+The Black Swans have maybe 8 crate-totes of

 We leave our heroes on the date of ...
 AF, as they loot the traphouse.